AndreHauschild/astroberry-diy/README.md

 1. Astroberry Focuser
 * A stepper motor
-* Stepper motor controller - DRV8834 and A4988 are supported
+* Stepper motor controller - ULN2003 supported
   Starting from version 2.5 you can set your own BCM Pins on Options Tab!
-  Default Motor Controller to Raspberry Pi GPIO wiring from v2.6 (changed!):
-   - BCM23 / PIN16 - DIR
-   - BCM24 / PIN18 - STEP
-   - BCM22 / PIN15 - SLEEP + RST
-   - BCM17 / PIN11 - M1/M0
+   - BCM17 / PIN12 - IN1
-   - BCM18 / PIN12 - M2/M1
+   - BCM18 / PIN11 - IN2
-   - BCM27 / PIN13 - M3/-
+   - BCM27 / PIN13 - IN3

-  Default Motor Controller to Raspberry Pi GPIO wiring before v2.6:
-   - BCM04 / PIN7 - DIR
-   - BCM17 / PIN11 - STEP
-   - BCM23 / PIN16 - SLEEP + RST
-   - BCM22 / PIN15 - M1/M0
+   - BCM22 / PIN15 - IN4
-   - BCM27 / PIN13 - M2/M1
-   - BCM24 / PIN18 - M3/-

-   Note: Make sure you connect the stepper motor correctly to the controller (B2, B1 and A2, A1 pins on the controller).
+   Note: Make sure you connect the stepper motor correctly to the controller.
          Remember to protect the power line connected to VMOT of the motor controller with 100uF capacitor.
 * DS18B20 temperature sensor connected to BCM4 / PIN7 for temperature reading and automatic temperature compensation
    Note: You need to use external 4k7 ohm pull-up resistor connected to data pin of DS18B20 sensor